Artisan, hand-made or old-school. Taste your way through these delectable city scoop shops.

 Pidapipo Lygon Street

 Pidapipo combines an Italian’s love of the ‘icy arts’ with a fondness for local ingredients.
-Handmade daily, the rotating selection of flavours are testament to their dessert obsession.
-Favourites include pistachio, blood orange and vanilla bean with honeycomb.
-Try out their new selection of cakes, perfect for birthdays and celebrations.
-Flavours include, banoffee pie, bombe Alaska and coconut cloud.
-Find them on Lygon Street in Carlton.
+Handmade daily, the rotating selection of flavours are testament to the team's dessert obsession.
+Order pistachio, fior de latte or rockmelon sorbetto.
+Try out the selection of cakes, perfect for birthdays and celebrations.
+Flavours include banoffee pie, bombe Alaska tiramisu and more.

 Kariton Sorbetes

 Kariton Sorbetes is inspired by classic Filipino desserts with a unique twist.
 All the products are made from scratch, using the best quality ingredients.
 Try interesting flavours like turon.
-This banana gelato comes topped with muscovado butterscotch, jackfruit, candied sesame seeds and caramelised spring roll pastry.
-Or opt for a fresh sorbet like 'pinya't suha', a pineapple sorbet with zesty pomelo segments.
+This banana gelato comes topped with caramel, jackfruit, candied sesame seeds and caramelised spring roll pastry.
+Or opt for a fresh sorbet with pink guava.

 An ice cream in a cup, drizzled in chocolate.